 Latin American Cities Conferences

-In this digital context, we are leveraging our relationships in the region to host virtual missions and conferences with high-level decision makers from the public and private sectors to address pressing national and regional issues.
+We leverage our relationships in the region to host missions and conferences with high-level decision makers from the public and private sectors to address pressing national and regional issues.
 Our conferences are typically broadcast online and engage a global audience as we discuss the most relevant issues facing Latin America today.

 2023 Latin American Cities Conferences